 As you see in the image above, the things you need to know are the stamp label, the lock button and the inkpad.
 These are the main features of the stamp.
 Each of them has a purpose.

-The stamp label allows you to pick up the required stamp easily.
-If you have several similar stamps, you can easily identify the exact stamp you want by just looking at the label.
-It also enables you to know how the stamp should face.
+The rubber stamp label allows you to pick up the required stamp easily.
+If you have several similar rubber stamps, you can quickly identify the exact rubber stamp you want by looking at the label.
+It also enables you to know how the rubber stamp should face.

-The lock button makes it easy and possible for you to operate the stamp.
-For instance, if you want to remove the inkpad, the lock button helps you to keep the stamp in one position as you push it out of the stamp.
+The lock button makes it possible for you to operate the stamp.
+For instance, if you want to remove the inkpad, the lock button helps you to keep the rubber stamp in one position as you push it out.

-The inkpad is where ink comes from.
+The ink pad is where the ink is.
 It’s refillable when you see your stamp impressions begin to get light.
-It’s also replaceable when it becomes too old to produce visible impressions.
+It’s also replaceable when it becomes too old to produce visible imprints.
 And this is when it has become sunken.
 For more information on refilling the inkpad, read our post on how to re-ink your custom self-inking rubber stamp.

 Having known the stamp features, let us now dive into how you can maintain your Shiny rubber stamps.
-To maintain your self-inking stamps, there are mainly two things you need to know.
+To manage your self-inking rubber stamps, you need to know two things.
 The first one is how to keep your rubber stamp clean.
-And the second one is to know when to replace the inkpad.
+And the second one is when to replace the ink pad.

 How to Clean Shiny Rubber Stamps